wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_sources_linux_fedora.rst

 Fedora
 ======

-This guide describes how to install the Wazuh Agent from source code for Fedora 22 or higher.
+This guide describes how to install the Wazuh Agent from source code for Fedora 22 or greeter.

-For other RPM-based OS (CentOS/RHEL/Oracle Linux 5, Fedora, Suse, OpenSUSE), please check the list: :doc:`Install Wazuh Agent on Linux <wazuh_agent_sources_linux>`.
+For other Linux distributions, please check the list: :doc:`Install Wazuh Agent on Linux <wazuh_agent_sources_linux>`.

 Installing Wazuh Agent
 ----------------------